zneu/minimal-mistakes/_posts/data/Intro-To-Data-Visualization.md

 ### What makes a good or bad visualization?

-In my opinion, a good data visualization tells a story.
+A good data visualization tells a story.

 Good: [Ellis Act Evictions from 1994 - 2018](http://www.antievictionmappingproject.net/ellis.html)
 The above data visualization depicts the amount of Ellis Act Evictions for over 20 years in San Francisco.